pramttl/playbench/README.md

 ## Create inventory / host file

-Cerate an inventory file called `hosts` with the following sections:
+Create an inventory file called `hosts` at the root level of this directory with the following section:

 	[baremetal]
 	<baremetal_node_ip>